Stewart Park (Ithaca, New York)

 A garden of pollinator plants grows near the accessible playground in Stewart Park.
-The Tolley, Steamship, and film studio structures on the preschool section reference park history.
+The Trolley, Steamship, and film studio structures on the preschool section reference park history.

 Stewart Park is a municipal park operated by the City of Ithaca, New York on the southern end of Cayuga Lake, the largest of New York's Finger Lakes.

 Park description

-Stewart park offers space and facilities for outdoor recreation such as frisbee, tennis, basketball, paddling, and fishing.
+Stewart Park offers space and facilities for outdoor recreation such as frisbee, tennis, basketball, paddling, and fishing.
 The park has a carousel that operates throughout the summer.
 There is an expansive, accessible playground that includes features to make it easier for children with wheelchairs or mobility aids to play, along with a splash pad fountain that runs in summer.
 Picnic tables and grills are spread throughout the park, and sheltered areas for picnics and large gatherings are available for rental.
 The wide, flat ADA compliant Cayuga Waterfront Trail runs through the park.

 Fall Creek empties into Cayuga Lake through Stewart Park.
 Stewart Park is also the location of the Cascadilla Boat Club's boathouse, commonly called the Cascadilla Boathouse.
 The Fuertes Bird Sanctuary and Renwick Wildwood are popular locations for birdwatching within Stewart Park.
 Newman Golf Course, the City of Ithaca's municipal golf course, is technically part of Stewart Park's 177 acre.